Yes, it's possible for some people to be allergic to CBD.

 Though CBD allergies are rare, if you've confirmed that you have an allergic reaction to CBD, there's not much you can do but avoid using it altogether.

 If you find that some CBD products feel better for you than others, there may be something else going on that's causing reactions to CBD oil.
-Here are some quick tips for shopping for CBD products that are good practices overall, regardless of whether you have sensitivities.
+Here are some quick tips for shopping for CBD oil online that are good practices overall, regardless of whether you have sensitivities.

 - Check The Ingredient List.
 Please get in the habit of reading the product's ingredient list before purchasing to ensure it doesn't contain any substances you may be allergic to.